eidolon-old/eidolon/README.md

 # eidolon
 A powerful framework, built for speed and scalability.
-Designed for symcore-cms.